How the Supreme Court student loan decision affects you

 — If you sign up for automatic payments, the servicer takes a quarter of a percent off your interest rate, Mayotte says.

 — Income-driven repayment plans aren’t right for everyone.
-That said, if you know you will eventually qualify for forgiveness under the Public Service Loan Forgiveness program, it makes sense to make the lowest monthly payments possible, as the remainder of your debt will be canceled once that decade of payments is complete.
+That said, if you know you will eventually qualify for forgiveness under the Public Service Loan Forgiveness program, it makes sense to make the lowest monthly payments possible, as the remainder of your debt will be cancelled once that decade of payments is complete.

 — Reevaluate your monthly student loan repayment during tax season, when you already have all your financial information in front of you.
 “Can you afford to increase it?
 Or do you need to decrease it?”
 Mayotte said.